Australian Sikh Heritage Trail

 The Australian Sikh Heritage Trail, a group of interconnected pathways in Adenia Park, Riverton, Western Australia, is a monument commemorating the history of Sikhs in Australia.
-The location, adjacent to the Canning River, is significant as the heritage-listed Sikh cremation site.
+The location, adjacent to the Canning River within the Canning River Regional Park, is significant as the heritage-listed Sikh cremation site.
 The winding trail features interpretive signage, plaques, benches, a sheltered area, and a boardwalk by the river.
 Information on the signs is organised by theme, such as Sikh farmers, Sikh wrestlers, Sikh Anzacs, Sikh hawkers and Sikh entrepreneurs.